How Bob Gibson Pitched One of the All-Time Greatest Seasons

 One Bad Inning Ends It

-Gibson again looked dominant, setting down the first 10 Tigers he faced and matched zeroes with Lolich through six innings.
+Gibson again looked dominant, setting down the first 10 Tigers he faced and matching zeroes with Lolich through six innings.
 But with two outs in the seventh, things finally fell apart for Gibson.

 The Cardinals scored their lone run of the game in the bottom of the ninth on a two-out homer by Mike Shannon off Lolich (yes, both pitchers threw complete games; those were different times).